 Which rules are for Chicago style bibliographies?

-This is the second and final lesson about Writing Chicago Bibliographies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Writing Chicago Bibliographies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of a bibliography and which sources should be included

 – Provide rules for formatting, ordering and displaying Chicago style bibliographies

 – Offer activities to check progress and understanding and improve English proficiency

 In the first chapter of this short reader on writing Chicago bibliographies, we discussed what a reference is and how the Chicago style uses them to build reference lists.
 We explained that for each footnote or endnote a writer includes in their essay, they must also include a corresponding reference in an end-of-text bibliography.
 After that, we looked at how a writer could accurately format their references based on a combination of reference elements, source type and source details (referring also to our reader on referencing sources in Chicago).

 In this final chapter on the subject we look more closely at how well-formatted references can be accurately arranged and displayed within a Chicago bibliography, highlighting the details and features that students should also be aware of.
 Like other referencing styles, Chicago has lots of small rules that students should follow carefully when acknowledging sources within their assignment.

 What is a bibliography?